 Notify the Credit Bureaus

 Now it’s time to reach out to the major credit bureaus.
 TransUnion has a special phone number for fraud victims — 800-680-7289 — that you can call to place a fraud alert on your credit report.
-An initial alert lasts for 90 days and notifies all potential creditors that you do not authorize any new credit in your name.
+A fraud alerts last for 1 year and notifies all potential creditors that you do not authorize any new credit in your name.
 An extended alert lasts for seven years and entitles you to two free copies of your credit report in the first 12 months.
 Creditors are obligated to take extra precautions to verify your identity if anyone — including you — attempts to open new accounts in your name during that time.